Marsh-BM/INFO-5940-Codespace/README.md

+# RAG System and Conversational Interface
+## Overview

+A simple Retrieval-Augmented Generation (RAG) web app that lets users upload .txt and .pdf files, ask questions, and get document-grounded answers.
+Built with Streamlit, using meta.llama-3.2-1b-instruct for chat and google.text-embedding for retrieval.

+## Features

+Supports both TXT and PDF uploads.

+Automatically chunks text for retrieval.

+Vector-based retrieval using cosine similarity (no database).

+Interactive chat interface with visible retrieved chunks.

+## How to Run
+export API_KEY="your_cornell_api_key"
+streamlit run chat_with_pdf.py

+Then open the local Streamlit URL (usually http://localhost:8501).

+## Configurations and Changes

+Added PDF support using pypdf.

+Fixed model to meta.llama-3.2-1b-instruct.

+Added sidebar controls (chunk_size, overlap, top_k).

+Displayed retrieved chunks for transparency.

 # INFO 5940
 Welcome to the INFO 5940 repository.
 You will complete your work using [**GitHub Codespaces**](#about-github-codespaces) and save your progress in your own GitHub repository.
 This guide will walk you through setting up the development environment and running the test notebook.